 Almost 55% of the world’s population now has Internet connection.
-This is a real opportunity for humanity, but also an unprecedented challenge, especially in terms of security, equality and even truth.
+This is a real opportunity for humanity, but it’s also an unprecedented challenge, especially in terms of security, equality and even truth.

 The project began in 2018 with pilot workshops in more than 12 countries around the world exploring the issues that are most important to citizens.
 The process was pursued and elaborated in 2019 with a series of five workshops, one on each continent, looking in greater depth at two key topics: disinformation and digital identity.
 The results of these five workshops were collected, analyzed, and presented at the 2019 Internet Governance Forum.

 OUR ADDED VALUE

-“We the Internet” is the first debate of its kind to engage a coalition of strategic stakeholders brought together by Missions Publiques and representing the key players in the field: international organizations (UNESCO, European Commission, Council of Europe) governments (Germany, Switzerland), the private sector (Google, Facebook, Mozilla), civil society (The Internet Society, Web Foundation, Wikimedia Foundation, Particip’action), and the scientific community (WZB Berlin, Arizona State University for example).
+“We The Internet” is the first debate of its kind to engage a coalition of strategic stakeholders brought together by Missions Publiques and representing the key players in the field: international organizations (UNESCO, European Commission, Council of Europe) governments (Germany, Switzerland), the private sector (Google, Facebook, Mozilla), civil society (The Internet Society, Web Foundation, Wikimedia Foundation, Particip’action), and the scientific community (WZB Berlin, Arizona State University for example).

 The project establishes a dialogue between stakeholders, decision-makers, and citizens of the world.

 The outcome of the preliminary dialogues in 2018 put the participants’ agenda on the table.
-That year, the participants brought up the question of the environment and this has now been officially added to the agenda of the Global Internet Governance Forum to be held in Poland in 2020.
+That year, the participants brought up the question of the environment and this has now been officially added to the agenda of the Global Internet Governance Forum in 2020.